The Monitoring Dashboard provides an overview of the caches usage and hit-rate evolution over time for PHP applications:

 applications involve a lot of different PHP files, so it's recommended to

-increase the default value of opcache.max_accelerated_files
+increase the default value of opcache.max_accelerated_files in production.

 The realpath() function